.png)

 Stop Living Paycheck to Paycheck

-Here’s a stat that keeps me up at night sometimes: 75% of Americans live paycheck to paycheck.
-That’s an overwhelming number of people who are just getting by, with little thought about their future.
+78% of Americans live paycheck to paycheck.* That’s an overwhelming number of people who are just getting by, with little opportunity to think about their future.

 One simple but powerful thing you can do right now?
-Go through your expenses and cut out anything that’s not adding value to your life.
-I call it “trimming the fat.”
+Go through your expenses and cut out anything that doesn’t add value to your life.
 Truthfully, I had to do this myself not long ago.
-After the pandemic, I realized I still had subscriptions for three different streaming platforms I no longer used.
+After the pandemic, I realized I had subscriptions for several streaming platforms I no longer used or wanted.

-I won’t sugarcoat it.
 Inflation is making things tougher for all of us.
 Groceries cost more.
 Gas costs more.
 Everything feels like it’s inching beyond reach.
-That’s why financial education is so important right now.
+On top of higher prices, persistent high inflation translates into higher interest rates on mortgage loans and credit card debt.
+It’s a double whammy to our pocketbooks.
+That’s why financial education is even more important right now.

 When you understand money, you can maximize what you have—even in tough economic times.
 I’ve seen women turn their finances around simply by being more strategic about spending, saving, and planning.
 It doesn’t happen overnight, but it is possible.